feduarte-dev/lessons-learned/README.md

 <br/>

-This is my first JavaScript project at Trybe.
-I have written seven functions using various JavaScript methods and have become more comfortable with coding.
+In this project, I worked with lists and documented my personal growth while studying web development.

 ## Project Description

-This JavaScript project aims to test my ability to solve problems with code.
-Here are the key aspects of the project:
+I used HTML and CSS in this project, aiming to showcase the skills I've acquired during a month of study and the skills I plan to learn soon.
+I also composed a brief biography detailing my career change.

 ### Project Structure

-The project consists of a single js file (`functions.js`) and an some tests using Jest (`/tests`).
+The project consists of a single HTML file (`index.html`) and a CSS  (`style.css`) for styling.

 ### Technologies

 - LINUX
 - VSCODE
+- HTML
-- JAVASCRIPT
+- CSS

 ### What I Learned

-- How to iterate an array using loops
+- How to work with lists
-- How to use conditionals
+- How to use external links
-- How to work js methods
+- How to work with divs
-- How to write semantic functions
+- How to write semantic HTML using code sniffer
-- How to debug a function using VSCode

 ## How to Run the Project